 Today, many businesses choose to maintain their own websites.
 They think they’re saving themselves money.
 It’s fairly easy with programs like WordPress and Squarespace.
 Even someone with no coding experience at all can choose from a menu of pre-written website themes and create an attractive page layout.

 The reality is they’re probably costing themselves a lot of money instead.

 The tricky part is filling that website with Google-focused, locally optimized content.
 If you’re unfamiliar with schema markups, focus keywords, backlinks, and domain authority, this could be very difficult.
 A local SEO expert can help you with all of those things so that you can stay focused on your actual area of expertise.

 3. You Haven’t Optimized for “Near Me” Searches

 Certain location-based apps, like Google Maps and AroundMe, offer users the option to search for a local business in their immediate area.
 Let’s say an iPhone user is driving from Baltimore to Philadelphia to meet up with an old college roommate.
 Our Baltimore resident wants to know where she and her old friend can get a drink and catch up.
 She’s already using Google Maps for directions to Philly, so she taps on “explore” at the bottom of her screen, chooses “bars,” and voila!
 A list of the most relevant businesses that are close to her destination pops up.

 You might have guessed where we’re going with this by now.
 Yes, if you own a bar, it is definitely in your best interest to have your business show up in that search.

-The same goes for any other local business with a brick and mortar store: restaurants, car repair shops, record stores, injury lawyers.
+The same goes for any other local business with a brick-and-mortar store: restaurants, car repair shops, record stores, and injury lawyers.
 The list goes on and on.